gutyoh/Getting-HS-Projects-GoLand/getting_project_goland.md

 # Step #16

-You'll be sent back to the `Settings->Build, Execution, Deployment` dialogue box, here you can see that the project python interpreter has both the `hs-test-python` and `psutil` packages which are required to properly run the _tests.py_ files to check the solution for each project stage:
+You'll be sent back to the `Settings->Build, Execution, Deployment` dialogue box.
+Here you can see that the `Python Interpreter` from the project files has both the `hs-test-python` and `psutil` packages which are required to properly run the _tests.py_ files to check the solution for each project stage:

 ![python_interpreter_packages](https://github.com/gutyoh/Getting-HS-Projects-GoLand/blob/master/blob/python_interpreter_packages.png?raw=true)